ahervy/www/content/about.md

 ## Hello, I'm Arnaud 👋

-**I'm a technical writer** living in Nantes, France.
+**I'm a technical writer and UX writer** living in Nantes, France.
-In simple terms, I decode technical stuff and explain it in plain language.

-**I'm also learning UX writing** to create clear, concise, and helpful conversations that enhance the user experience with products.
+In simple terms, I take complicated tech stuff and explain it in a way that's easy to understand.
+I recently obtained my certification in UX writing to further enhance the user experience through clear, concise, and helpful conversations.

 ## What I do

-**Making things simple:**
-I make tech easy to understand.
+### Making things simple

-As a technical writer, my role is to break down complex stuff and make it simple for all users.
+As a technical writer, I break down complex stuff and make it simple for all users.

-**Collaborating with teams:**
+As a UX writer, I write the words you see on apps and websites, like buttons, labels, and messages.
+My goal is to help users get things done easily.

+### Collaborating with teams

 I collaborate with developers, designers, product managers, and more.
-Together, we make sure that products work well and are explained in a way that all users can understand.
+Together, we make sure that products are easy to navigate and explained in a way that all users can understand.

-**Crafting useful resources:**
+### Crafting user-centered resources

 I create content to help users easily navigate products, including:

 - Step-by-step procedures